 With online banking you benefit from the fact that the lenders have lower overheads, so they usually charge less for personal loans.

 The best way to compare all these providers is to use the Uswitch loans comparison tool to see which lender is offering the best deal, as offers change frequently.

 Let us take the hard work out of finding the right UK personal loan for you.
 All you have to do it tell us a few details, and we’ll do the rest.

 Our personal loans comparison service is completely impartial - we show you the most accurate listings of loan products that are available now.

-Personal loans enable you to borrow a fixed amount of money and repay it in regular monthly instalments over a period of time.
-They can be a helpful way to pay for home improvements, for example, because you can borrow a larger amount than you might be able to on a credit card.
+They enable you to borrow a fixed amount of money and repay it in regular monthly instalments over a period of time.
+They can be a helpful way to pay for home improvements, for example, because you might be able to borrow a larger amount than you might be able to on a credit card.

-For borrowing a certain fixed amount loans often work out the cheapest option when compared to borrowing on a credit card or working into your overdraft.
+For borrowing a fixed amount, loans may work out the cheapest option when compared to borrowing on a credit card or using your overdraft.

 However, to get the most out of your loan you need to know what to look out for.
 Loan providers are required by law to show you an APR so you can compare between different loans.
 The higher the APR, the more you will pay in interest over the lifetime of your loan.

 Also watch out for any hidden set up fees, penalties for paying off your loan early, or any other costs.
-You can find these in the small print of your loan agreement.
+The Uswitch loans comparison service shows you these before you commit to the loan.
+You can also find these in the small print of your loan agreement.